dcm4che-dockerfiles/oauth2-proxy/README.md

       --version                   print version string Usage of oauth2-proxy:
       --acr-values string                                   acr values string:  optional
-      --allowed-group strings                               restrict logins to members of this group (may be given multiple times)
+      --allow-query-semicolons                              allow the use of semicolons in query args --allowed-group strings                               restrict logins to members of this group (may be given multiple times)
       --allowed-role strings                                (keycloak-oidc) restrict logins to members of these roles (may be given multiple times)
       --alpha-config string                                 path to alpha config file (use at your own risk - the structure in this config file may change between minor releases)